-ii) Additionally, it is stated that Mr. Joseph Oughourlian is the PRISA Group representative on the board of trustees of the following Foundations: Fundación Pro-Cnic, Fundación Amigos del Meseo Reina Sofía, y Fundación Carolina.
+i) Additionally, it is stated that Mr. Joseph Oughourlian is the PRISA Group representative on the board of trustees of the following Foundations: Fundación Pro-Cnic, Fundación Amigos del Museo Reina Sofía, Fundación Carolina and Fundación Princesa de Girona.
 Likewise, Mr. Rosauro Varo is a representative of the PRISA Group on the board of trustees of the Fundación Crecimiento y Desarrollo.

-Likewise the following directors form part of the board of trustees of the UAM-El País School of Journalism Foundation, which is a Foundation integrated in equal parts by the Autonomous University of Madrid and the newspaper EL PAÍS (Grupo PRISA): Mr. Joseph Oughourlian , Mr. Carlos Nuñez, Mr. Javier Santiso and Mr. Rosauro Varo.
+Likewise the following directors form part of the board of trustees of the UAM-El País School of Journalism Foundation, which is a Foundation integrated in equal parts by the Universidad Autónoma of Madrid and the newspaper EL PAÍS (Grupo PRISA): Mr. Joseph Oughourlian and Mr. Carlos Nuñez.